Ada-Developers-Academy/cs-fun-interview-practice/01/most-frequent-k-elements.md

 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `most k frequent elements` using hash tables in enough detail that someone else could write the code.
+Without writing code, describe how you would implement `most k frequent elements` using hash tables in enough detail that another developer could reasonably implement a solution.
+We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
+- The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
+- It is okay to leave some of the finer details to be worked out in the implementation itself!

+As you write your steps, keep the following guidelines in mind:
+* We want to think about a general approach rather than what the code would look like line-by-line.
 * It may be helpful to break up the problem/algorithm into smaller subproblems/algorithms.
-For example, 1.
-Handle invalid input, 2.
-Given valid input, perform the computation/solve the problem/etc.
+    * For example: 1.
+Handle edge cases, 2.
+Perform the computation/solve the problem/etc.
-* Your logical steps could take the form of a numbered list, pseudo code, or anywhere in between.
+* The steps should be a description as if you were talking out the problem with another person and should be agnostic of any particular language.
+    * As such, they should not include code syntax in the description.

 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question
 ##### !placeholder

 Write the logical steps here.

 ##### !end-placeholder
 ##### !hint

 1. How could we use a hash/frequency map to keep track of how many times an integer shows up?
 2. Is there a way we could use the frequency map to sort the integers based on their number of occurrences?

 ##### !end-hint
 #### !explanation

-1. Handle edge cases
-2. Initialize hash that holds integer occurences
-3. Loop through unique integers
-    1. Sort them in descending order
-4. Return list
+1. Loop over the input list
+    - As we loop over the elements, create a hashmap that contains keys for the unique integers in the list mapped to their counts.
+2. Create a list of the unique integers from the input and sort the list in descending count order.
+3. Return a list containing the first `k` elements of the new sorted list.

 #### !end-explanation
 ### !end-challenge
 <!-- prettier-ignore-end -->